Who are Plantation Homes?

 The square set walls are also unique, and I would imagine they would be an additional cost.

-The raked ceiling in the living, kitchen area creates a great sense of space for a smaller home.
-We loved the built in shelves for the tv and books but would expect these to be extra’s
+The raked ceiling in the living and kitchen areas creates a great sense of space for a smaller home.
+We loved the built-in shelves for the tv and books but would expect these to be extras.

-Well this house does its name justice, with a grand entrance walking up to a Bifurcated stairs, beautiful crown mouldings everywhere, and a general sense of opulence.
+Well, this house does its name justice, with a grand entrance walking up to Bifurcated stairs, beautiful crown mouldings everywhere, and a general sense of opulence.
 We loved the side entrance which is unique.
-There plantation shutters look great in the theatre but we can only imagine how much it would add to the cost of your build.
+Their plantation shutters look great in the theatre but we can only imagine how much it would add to the cost of your build.

 This home is very inviting and spacious, we really liked the wallpaper in the recesses in the ceiling.
 Other things that appealed to us were the Blue cabinet work and white benchtop.
 We didn’t like how the stove was tucked around the corner half in the butler’s pantry and half in the kitchen.

-This house has a great open feel with the bifold doors which once open make the whole area feel as 1.
-The feature artwork at the gallery looks great but can make the house feel like a bit of a maze.
+This house has a great open feel with the bi-fold doors which once open make the whole area feel as 1.
+The featured artwork at the gallery looks great but can make the house feel like a bit of a maze.
 I would have also liked to see a door to the butler’s pantry.
 The outdoor space for the master bedroom was a bit confusing

-The entry for this house was a bit of love hate, we loved the study and how it had been styled, we loved the barn doors on the media room but the hallway felt narrow and with limited natural light it gave an office/hospital feel.
+The entry for this house was a bit of love-hate, we loved the study and how it had been styled, and we loved the barn doors on the media room but the hallway felt narrow and with limited natural light, it gave an office/hospital feel.
 Once you get to the kitchen it all opens up with lots of natural light.

-We loved the contrast of darker cabinet work and light benchtop.
+We loved the contrast of darker cabinet work and light benchtops.
 We did find it weird that the lower levels were all square set and the upper levels were standard 70mm cornice

-From a design perspective we loved the mirror splashback but can only imagine how difficult it would be to keep them clean, we also loved the louvers but they can be difficult to screen and are certainly not standard.
+From a design perspective, we loved the mirror splashback but can only imagine how difficult it would be to keep them clean, we also loved the louvres but they can be difficult to screen and are certainly not standard.

-This is a large contemporary home with clean lines and colour palette.
+This is a large contemporary home with clean lines and a colour palette.
 We love the glass balustrades and timber stairs.
-The entrance feature is a wow factor however for a large house it feels a bit mazy especially in the master bedroom and also corridor leading into the family and dining is offset which breaks up the space.
+The entrance feature is a wow factor however for a large house it feels a bit mazy, especially in the master bedroom also the corridor leading into the family and dining is offset which breaks up the space.

 I want to start off with the items that are not included in either of the 2 inclusions: